Today, April 20, 2009 was our first test of the Chinese gasifier system. We were supposed to have burned off 70 acres of our

 About the Fuel (woodchips):

 We used mostly these (Below)freshly cut and well dried Box Elder woodchips. they were made from tree branches and trunks that were probably 3 to 8 inches in diameter.
-This means that the ratio of bark and tiny branches (bad) to solid wood (good) was low.
+This means that we had mosly solid wood (Good) and very little bark and tiny branches (bad).

 Weather Conditions: Outside air temperature= 33DegF.
 Wind WNW 8mph gusting to 16mph.